 One of the most commonly cited reasons for abusing drugs or alcohol is that it makes us feel good.
 Unfortunately, this is also what leads many of us to become addicted and to experience all of the negative physical side-effects long-term substance abuse has on our bodies.
 In this post, we’ll explore a few of the most common mental and physical health problems related to long-term drug addiction.
+While there are many factors that contribute to substance use, understanding the 4 Alcohol Addiction Risk Factors can help shed light on why some individuals struggle more than others.

 Psychological Effects of Addiction